yzhao20/HVaR-Auto-Backtesting-Banking-Book/README.md

 #### HVaR_Auto_Backtesting
 ##### 1. Purpose:
-As the yield curve and banking book changes daily but with the same value at risk modelling methodology, so automating the HVaR and backtesting process is highly regarded.
+As the yield curve and banking book changes daily but with the same value at risk modelling methodology, so automating the HVaR and backtesting process is highly in demand and regarded.
 ##### 2. Major Steps
          2.1 Upload the historical market yield
          2.2 Bootstrapping the yield curve